MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_entry_line.rst

 :class:`UITextEntryLine <.UITextEntryLine>` accepts the following miscellaneous parameters in a 'misc' block:

+ - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
+Different shapes for this UI element.
+ - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
+It sets the radius used for the rounded corners.
  - "**border_width**" - the width of the border around the element in pixels.
 Defaults to "1".
  - "**shadow_width**" - the width of the shadow around the element in pixels.
 Defaults to "1".
  - "**padding**" - the horizontal and vertical 'padding' between the border and where we render the text.
 Defaults to "4,2".

 Example
 -------